Updated November 29, 2020

 How To Know If A Cat Is In Pain

-Here is my beloved cat, ‘The Puss’ back in 2010 when she was 12.
-She had gradually spent more time sleeping and less time active as years had passed, and no longer jumped on the benches.
+My beloved cat, ‘The Puss’ back in 2010 had gradually spent more time sleeping and less time active as years had passed, and no longer jumped on the benches.
 It took me too long to realise she was in significant pain.
 So I did for her what I do whenever I suspect pain- I gave her pain relief and waited to see what happened.
 Here she is up a tree a few days later.

 Giving them a short trial on an effective pain reliever is a way of asking a question when a patient has no voice.
 When it works, as in my case, the difference is obvious.
 You only need to be careful to avoid the caregiver placebo effect, as I’ve discussed before.
 The best way is this: if you aren’t 100% sure your cat is better, stop the medication.
 There’s no ‘reverse caregiver placebo effect’ so if you see a worsening again, it’s probably real.